TaylorJCrawford/Traffic_Light_Project/readme.md

 1. Have R-PI running with an OS of your choosing as long as its capable of running python3.
 Set to static IP Address (Optional) - [Link](https://www.tomshardware.com/how-to/static-ip-raspberry-pi)
 2. Install Code Base Onto R-PI into relavent folder for you.
 If you wish to automate this process take a look at: *Pro Deployer - SFTP/FTP* for this you will need to setup / enable SSH on pi.
-3. Set both *"flaskApp.py* & *"main.py"* to autorun on pi startup - [Useful](https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/#:~:text=txt%202%3E%261-,Method%202%3A%C2%A0.bashrc,-The%20second%20method)
+3. Go to Preferences -> Raspberry Pi Configuration -> Disable Screen Blanking (in Display Tab) & Enable SSH (in Interface Tab) If you want to hot load program assets and files.
+4. Set *"flaskApp.py* to auto run file following this guide.
+[Useful](https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/#:~:text=txt%202%3E%261-,Method%202%3A%C2%A0.bashrc,-The%20second%20method) - this is need for the flaskServer Setup.
+5. Setup GUI autorun Following this [video](https://www.youtube.com/watch?v=cZa1oCSdbUk).
+This can not be complete in the previous set as we require a number of components running that are not completed until after the .bashrc file is run.
+6. Additional you may wish to autohide the taskbar -> so its not present to the user.
+This can be done by right clicking the taskbar.
-4. Follow the following setup guide to setup screen on pi. - [Link]( https://trickiknow.com/raspberry-pi-3-complete-tutorial-2018-lets-get-started/#:~:text=Open%20terminal%20in%20Raspbian%20desktop%2C%20and%20type%20the%20following%20commands.)
+7. Follow the following setup guide to setup screen on pi. - [Link]( https://trickiknow.com/raspberry-pi-3-complete-tutorial-2018-lets-get-started/#:~:text=Open%20terminal%20in%20Raspbian%20desktop%2C%20and%20type%20the%20following%20commands.)
-4. Restart PI & You Should Be Set.
+8. Restart PI & You Should Be Set.
-5. Inrelation to Flutter this is a started process and should be a matter of connecting your device to the computer.
+9. Inrelation to Flutter this is a started process and should be a matter of connecting your device to the computer.
 Note that you need x code to create an IOS build.

 ## Useful Links

 * https://stackoverflow.com/questions/30135206/stuck-on-autorun-python-program

+## Useful

+* If you get Cannont import ImageTK issue - like I did.
+Run from the command Line: "*sudo pip3 install pillow --upgrade*
+* Exit out of program with "*Ctrl+Alt+F2*" Screen